Preserving family farms is one of Agriculture Commissioner Steve Troxler's top priorities.

 - Current grantees may continue to submit payment requests and contract documents for approval during this time.

-- Scheduled and future on-site monitoring farm visits will be conducted as scheduled.
+- On-site farm visits will be conducted as scheduled.

 Thank you for your understanding, and please review this page for updates as they become available.